 - Bamboo Towel Pillowcase - If you like to use overnight hair masks, you need this bamboo pillowcase.
 This soft and absorbent pillowcase protects your pillow from moisture while leaving you with soft and smooth hair in the morning.

 - Bamboo Hair Towel Wrap - Just as cotton pillowcases can snag your hair and leave it frizzy, so too can cotton towels.
 For frizz-free locks, try this hair towel made from a smooth bamboo-cotton fabric blend.
 It will also help your hair dry faster!

 - Bamboo Hair brushes – These bamboo hair brushes are an eco-friendly alternative to traditional hair brushes.
 Since bamboo grows quickly and doesn’t require any harmful chemicals to grow, it’s more sustainable than other materials like wood or plastic.
 These bamboo brushes come in four styles to suit every hair type and style.

 We hope we’ve convinced you of the benefits of choosing a bamboo pillowcase over a silk pillowcase!
-If you try my recommendation for the best pillowcase for hair, let us know!
-We’d love to see your results.
+If you try my recommendation for the best pillowcase for hair, I'm sure you won't be disappointed.